Effect of Primordial Black Holes on the global 21-cm signal: Redshift evolution of for different models

 \section{Redshift evolution of $Q_{\rm HII}$ for different models}

-Here we show the redshift evolution of the volume filling factor of HII region, $Q_{\rm HII}$, coming from \textbf{SF-Only} and \textbf{SF+PBH} and how they compare with the existing observations related to reionisation.
-From Fig \ref{fig:QHII}, it is evident that the evolution of $Q_{\rm HII}$ coming from \textbf{SF-Only} and \textbf{SF+PBH} are practically identical, and they match quite well with the existing observational data points \citep{Totani_06, Chornock_13, Schroeder_13, Schenker_14, McGreer_15, Davies_18, Mason_18, Greig_19, Durovkov_20, Jin_23}.
-The fact overlap between $Q_{\rm HII}$ from \textbf{SF-Only} and \textbf{SF+PBH} arises because the PBH contribution to the ionizing photon budget is negligible, as discussed in the main text.
+Here we show the redshift evolution of the volume filling factor of the HII region, $Q_{\rm HII}$, coming from SF-Only and SF+PBH and how they compare with the existing observations related to reionisation.
+From Fig \ref{fig:QHII}, it is evident that the evolution of $Q_{\rm HII}$ coming from SF-Only and SF+PBH is practically identical, and they match quite well with the existing observational data points \citep{Totani_06, Chornock_13, Schroeder_13, Schenker_14, McGreer_15, Davies_18, Mason_18, Greig_19, Durovkov_20, Jin_23}.
+The $Q_{\rm HII}$ from SF-Only and SF+PBH overlap because the PBH contribution to the ionising photon budget is negligible, as discussed in the main text.

 \end{appendix}